devvmh/raspbian-ovos/README.md

 This guide assumes that you are creating a headless device (no screen), so we only need some of the packages provided by ovos-core
 - `pip install ./ovos-core[audio,PHAL,stt,tts,skills_lgpl,skills,bus,skills-essential]`

-If you are installing a complete system with a screen, use the following command
-- `pip install ./ovos-core[all]`

 ## Step 4: Install the systemd files

 We will be installing the systemd files as a regular user instead of system wide.
 The official ovos buildroot images installs these files in `/usr/lib/systemd/user/`.
 There are guides that say user systemd files can also be placed in `/etc/systemd/user.` or `$HOME/.config/systemd/user/`.
 We will be using the users home directory to avoid using `sudo` here.